Summer-Rose/shoe-store-java/README.md

 *{This is boilerplate legal language.
 Read through it, and if you like it, use it.
 There are other license agreements online, but you can generally copy and paste this.}*

-Copyright (c) 2015 Summer Brochtrup & Aimee Reiss
+Copyright (c) 2015 Summer Brochtrup

 This software is licensed under the MIT license.